jkeefe/newmark-design-development/THE_FINE_PRINT.md

 ## Plagiarism

+Plagiarism is the use of another’s ideas or words, video or recordings or ideas without properly and clearly acknowledging the source of the information.

 This is a journalism class; facts and honesty are our greatest asset.
 Presenting the work of others as your own is wrong and won't be tolerated.
 Doing so may result in a significant reduction of accumulated points and possible failure of the class.

 When using code or ideas from other sources -- even free, open-sourced code -- be sure to include references and links back to that code and any applicable licenses.